 Event Why did it happen?
 How did it help lead to the Texan victory at San Jacinto?
 Santa Anna divided his army as he moved east.
-Houston's men destroyed Vince's Bridge at San Jacinto.
 Santa Anna ordered his men to "stand down" in the afternoon of April 21, 1836 at San Jacinto.

 - 4. Which of the following statements most accurately describes the end of the Texas Revolution?
 Choose one. - a.
-The swift and decisive Texan victory against Santa Anna's centralist troops at the Battle of San Jacinto on April 21, 1836, caused the entire Mexican army to surrender, ending the Texas Revolution. - b.
-Texans captured Santa Anna after the Battle of San Jacinto, forcing him to order the rest of his army to surrender and return to Mexico, which effectively ended the Texas Revolution. - c.
-Sam Houston ordered the execution of Santa Anna and his top military generals which abruptly ended the war and forced the Mexican government to recognize Texan independence. - d.
+The Texan victory against the centralists at San Jacinto brought an immediate end to the Texas Revolution. - b.
+The Texans forced Santa Anna to order his army to surrender when they captured him, which effectively ended the Texas Revolution. - c.
+Sam Houston ordered the execution of Santa Anna which ended the war and forced the Mexican government to recognize Texan independence. - d.
 The United States of America offered financial and military support to Sam Houston's army which ultimately allowed the Texans to overpower Santa Anna's centralist troops, bringing about an end to the war.